remyschwab/TetRex/README.md

 # TetRex
 Despite the efficiency of modern day tools for Regular Expression search, their runtime is often dominated by the size of the text.
 We present TetRex, a novel algorithm for regular expression matching that leverages the (Hierarchical) Interleaved Bloom Filter as an index.
-Regular Expressions are given as input in the command line and support the following operations:
+Regular Expressions are given as input in the command line and support extended POSIX style Regular Expressions:

 1. **|** - Or
 2. __*__ - Zero or more repetitions
 3. **+** - One or More repetitions
 4. **?** - Optional Character

 ## Installation